Mike Johnson: Legal career

 Johnson was a constitutional lawyer before entering politics.
-He was senior legal counsel for the Alliance Defense Fund, now known as the Alliance Defending Freedom, a socially conservative legal advocacy group that subscribes to the legal theory of constitutionalism.
+From 2002 to 2010, he was an attorney for the Alliance Defense Fund, now known as the Alliance Defending Freedom, a socially conservative legal advocacy group that subscribes to the legal theory of constitutionalism.
 In 2004, he defended Louisiana Amendment 1, which defined marriage as between one man and one woman within the Louisiana Constitution, against legal challenges.

 In August 2010, Johnson was named the "founding dean" of the newly established Pressler School of Law at Louisiana College.
 The law school never opened, and Johnson resigned in August 2012.
 Joe Aguillard, accused by a university vice president of misappropriating money and lying to the board, blamed Johnson's resignation for the law school's failure.
 The college soon terminated Aguillard, as it was determined he "engaged in numerous improprieties and falsities in his representations not only to school donors, but to the Board of Trustees".
 The parent college has since been embroiled in administrative and legal problems.

-Johnson served from 2004 to 2012 on the Ethics and Religious Liberty Commission of the Southern Baptist Convention.
+From 2004 to 2012, Johnson was on the Ethics and Religious Liberty Commission of the Southern Baptist Convention.

 In 2015, Johnson founded Freedom Guard, a nonprofit law firm that engaged in religious liberty litigation.
 He was its chief counsel.
 During his time at Freedom Guard, he "defended the sports chaplaincy program at Louisiana State University from attacks that it was unconstitutional".
 Also, when Kentucky officials withdrew millions of dollars of tax breaks from the Ark Encounter theme park in Williamstown, Kentucky, Johnson represented Ark Encounter and its owner, Answers in Genesis, in a 2015 federal lawsuit.
 The court ruled in favor of Answers in Genesis, saying the state's exclusion of the ark from the tourism tax incentive based on its "religious purpose and message" violated the First Amendment.
 After the ruling, Johnson said: "The court has affirmed a longstanding principle that the Constitution does not permit a state to show hostility towards religion.
 The First Amendment does not allow Christian organizations to be treated like second-class citizens merely because of what they believe."

-In September 2016, Johnson summarized his legal career as "defending religious freedom, the sanctity of human life, and biblical values, including the defense of traditional marriage, and other ideals like these when they've been under assault".

-Johnson is a professor at Liberty University and teaches classes at its Helms School of Government.
+In 2018, Johnson became an adjunct professor teaching online courses at Liberty University's Helms School of Government.
 From roughly 2015 to 2022, he was an occasional guest host of Tony Perkins's radio talk show Washington Watch.